Prakhar-255584/02445_Individual_Assignment/README.md

 # 02445_Individual_Assignment
+The file 'FINAL_MAIN_MAIN.ipynb' contains the 2 models and the statistical tests ran on these two models.
-This is the code and data used for Task 2
+THe file 'HR_data.csv' contains the dataset used for the project.